How to Sand Wood By Hand

 Our blog post on how to stain wood furniture provides an overview of all the steps involved in staining wood furniture including what types of stains are best for certain projects and how to prepare the surface of your project before applying stain.

-If you’re wanting to paint your wood, our painting furniture post will give you everything you need to know to start painting your furniture to get high end results.
+Our painting furniture ideas post will also give you everything you need to know to start painting your furniture to get high end results.
+And here’s sealing painted furniture to guide you on what topcoat to use and how to apply it to your painted piece.

 How many times should I change my sandpaper when working on a large project?